roxanad1/Assignment4/README.md

 Password is STRONG!

- ~ when searching for word ~
+ ~ if searching for word ~
+Separate Chaining Comparison (NEW): 1
+Linear Probing Comparison (NEW): 2
-Separate Chaining Comparison: 110000
+Separate Chaining Comparison (OLD): 1
-Linear Probing Comparison: 20000
+Linear Probing Comparison (OLD): 1